dltoth/UPnPDevice/README.md

       void            setState(WebContext* svr);
 ```

 is the HTTP request handler for the toggle button press.
-Ultimately, this method is registerred with the Web server in setup().
+Ultimately, this method is registered with the Web server in setup().

 Now, moving on to the implementation file [CustomControl.cpp](https://github.com/dltoth/UPnPDevice/blob/main/examples/ControlDevice/CustomControl.cpp), notice the following: